markqvist/RNode_Firmware/README.md

 - LilyGO LoRa32 v2.1 devices
 - Heltec LoRa32 v2 devices

+## Latest Release

+The latest release, installable through `rnodeconf`, is version `1.54`.
+This release brings the following changes:

+- An updated power management driver for v2 RNodes and T-Beam devices.
+- Updated RGB LED animations and indications
+- Tweaked and updated various display graphics

 ## Operating Modes
 RNode can operate in two modes, host-controlled (default) and TNC mode: